Recording GPS and Photo Data

 Hand held GPS locating devices are inexpensive, easy to operate and accurate to within several yards of where you stand.
 Your next-generation explorers will be able to return to the exact coordinates of each capsule at any time in the future.

 Which GPS device should I buy?
 For starters you’ll want a hand held GPS designed for hikers, not highway drivers.
-Retail prices range from about $200 to $600.
+Retail prices have come down over the last few years and range from about $100 to $250.
+Even a Smartphone or used GPS is a good alternative.
 You need a waterproof device with a long battery life and a built-in map screen.
 That display screen should be as large as you can find.
 You want a 12 channel parallel receiver, which gives you more incoming signals to help guide you through forest canopies or around steep hillsides.
 Two additional recommended options are 1) the ability to upload different topographic maps and 2) a trans-reflective color screen for viewing the GPS in full sunlight.

-Any of the following GPS receivers are appropriate for this adventure (as of 2008):
+Any of the following GPS receivers are appropriate for this adventure.

 60 (including CX models)